-S-3.4 - Disaster Debris
+S-3.4 - Disaster Debris Plan

-To ensure all Vermont towns are prepared to manage disaster-related debris, like HHW, hazardous waste, trash/MSW, and construction and demolition (C&D) debris, during and after a disaster such as a flood, fire, storm, or other emergency, SWMEs must, by the end of Year 1 of the SWIP term:
+To ensure all Vermont towns are prepared to manage disaster-related debris, like HHW, hazardous waste, trash/MSW, construction and demolition (C&D) debris, and woody debris, during and after a disaster such as a flood, fire, storm, or other emergency, SWMEs must, by the end of Year 1 of the SWIP term:

-- A. Disaster Hazardous Materials Staging Areas: Contact each town in the SWME region to identify an appropriate "Disaster Hazardous Material Staging Area" (DHMSA) for the temporary storage of disaster-related hazardous materials and dangerous wastes.
-DHMSAs must be on publicly owned land and located within either each municipality (which is recommended) or at minimum, one for the whole SWME region.
-NOTE: during the historic flooding of July 2023 the State of Vermont ANR, Department of Environmental Conservation, Solid Waste Management, Spills, and Hazardous Materials Programs engaged the U.S. EPA's hazardous materials contractor assistance to provide both a temporary hazardous materials collection site in Middlesex Vermont and to provide direct pick-ups of hazardous materials from town staging areas.
-See ANR Actions section for more details. - B. Municipal Disaster Debris Contact: Contact each municipality and obtain contact information for the emergency personnel who would be the point-of-contact for coordinating temporary disaster-related hazardous materials storage in that municipality.
-Referring to your local emergency management director is recommended. - C. Trash and C&D Disaster Debris Plan: Establish a plan for the management of trash/MSW and C&D debris from disasters for all municipalities in the SWME region.
-This can include the identification and use of certified public and/or private solid waste transfer facilities and it must note the location of Clean Wood/vegetative/Inert Debris Management Sites as required below. - a.
-NOTE: Attending training by ANR and/or Vermont Emergency Management (VEM) is recommended.
-See ANR Actions above for more details. - b.
-NOTE: For communities wishing to pursue FEMA reimbursement: trash/MSW/C&D disaster debris management locations must be certified, be out of a flood zone, have controlled access, and follow other debris tracking methods to ensure FEMA reimbursement requirements can be met.

-c.
-NOTE: During the historic flooding of July 2023 the State of Vermont Department of Public Safety, Vermont Emergency Management Division, the Department of Buildings and General Services, and the Department of Environmental Conservation, Solid Waste Management Program engaged a statewide debris contractor to assist towns with collection and disposal of disaster related debris when the capacity of local and regional resources were exceeded.
+- A. Submit a Disaster Debris Plan: work with each municipality to create a Disaster Debris Plan ("Plan") for the management of disaster-related trash, C&D debris, and hazardous debris.
+The Plan must use the ANR Template, must cover all municipalities in the SWME region, and must include, at minimum: - a.
+Municipal Disaster Debris Contacts: Contact each municipality and obtain contact information for the emergency personnel who would be the point-of-contact for coordinating temporary disaster-related hazardous materials storage in that municipality.
+Referring to your local emergency management director is recommended. - b.
+Disaster Hazardous Materials Staging Areas: identify appropriate "Disaster Hazardous Material Staging Areas" (DHMSA) within the SWME region for the temporary storage of disaster-related hazardous materials and dangerous wastes.
+DHMSAs must be located: - i.
+On publicly owned land. - ii.
+Within either each municipality (which is recommended) or at minimum, one for the whole SWME region. - c.
+Trash and C&D Disaster Debris Management: This may include the identity of certified public and/or private solid waste transfer facilities that could be used for disaster trash and C&D debris management. - d.
+Clean Wood/Vegetative/Inert Debris Management Sites: list the locations of clean wood/vegetative/inert debris sites as required below in S-3.5. - i.
+S-3.5 is not due until Year four of the SWIP term.
+Re-submit the Plan after year four, if necessary. - NOTE: Attending training by ANR and/or Vermont Emergency Management (VEM) is recommended.
+See ANR Action A-5.2 above for more details. - NOTE: For communities wishing to pursue FEMA reimbursement: trash/MSW/C&D disaster debris management destination locations (like transfer stations, landfills, categorical disposal/recycling facilities like stump dumps and wood waste management sites must be certified, be out of a flood zone, have controlled access, and follow other debris tracking methods to ensure FEMA reimbursement requirements can be met. - NOTE: During the historic flooding of July, 2023 the State of Vermont Department of Public Safety, Vermont Emergency Management Division, the Department of Buildings and General Services, and the Department of Environmental Conservation, Solid Waste Management Program engaged a statewide debris contractor to assist towns with collection and disposal of disaster related debris when the capacity of local and regional resources were exceeded.
+Communities with a sound disaster debris plan may respond more quickly from a disaster, getting debris removed and properly managed or disposed of so that impacted residents and businesses have life return to normal in less time.

-- Year 1 only: provide the locations of each town's temporary "Disaster Hazardous Materials Staging Area." - 2.
-Year 1 only: Share updated list of emergency personnel in each municipality within SWME region. - 3.
-Year 1 only: Submit Trash and C&D Disaster Debris Plan
+- 1. Year 1 only: provide Disaster Debris Plan with: - a.
+List of emergency personnel in each municipality within SWME region - b.
+Locations of temporary "Disaster Hazardous Materials Staging Areas." - c.
+Trash and C&D Disaster Management. - d.
+Locations of clean wood/vegetative/inert debris management sites. - 2.
+Year 4 only: Re-submit Plan if there are updates to the clean wood/vegetative/inert debris management sites per S-3.5.